 by Ginger Henderson

 With the arrival of spring comes a need to get things cleaned up, cleared out and organized before the rush of summer begins.
 If you happen to be expecting a new arrival, your desire to ready your nest and prepare for your baby will grow larger as the days grow longer.
 Sometimes, though, the list of things to do can seem overwhelming.
-Try breaking your “to do” list into manageable weekly tasks to help keep you focused.
+Try breaking your “to do” list into manageable weekly this web tasks to help keep you focused.

 During the Second Trimester: The Nursery